LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 # Lab 5
 ## Application Load Balancer

-The aim of this part of the lab is to create an application load balancer and load balance requests to 2 EC2 instances.

 ### [1] Create 2 EC2 instances & Add Application Load Balancer

-In the first part to create EC2 instances, we can replicate our code from **lab2** as a entry point.
-The only difference is that we need to create EC2 instances and specify their separated availbility zones.
-This can be done by using `ec2.describe_availability_zones` to fetch the zones and add the parameter **SubnetId** when doing `ec2.run_instances`.
+In the first part to create EC2 instances, we can replicate our code from **lab2** as an entry point.
+The only difference is that we need to create EC2 instances and specify their separated availbility zones (subnet).
+This can be done by using `ec2.describe_subnets()` to fetch the zones and add the parameter **SubnetId** when doing `ec2.run_instances()`.

 To differentiate some ARNs that were already declared in **lab2**, some resource names are hypenated with suffix "lab5" at the end, for example:
 ```